 Dan Pessano is among four who will be honored by the Fresno County Office of Education Foundation in 2018 for a lifetime of educational contributions.
-The FCOE Honors Gala will be held on Sept.
+The FCOE Honors Gala was held on Sept.
 15 at the Fresno City College Old Administration Building.

 In 1973, Pessano graduated from Fresno State with a Master of Arts in Theatre Arts.
 The same year, while working as a teacher at Clovis Unified School District, he and several others founded a small troupe called the Good Company Players.
 They began performing as a summer dinner theatre in Fresno’s Hilton Hotel.